Prosciutto di Parma e fichi – Prosciutto di Parma and figs in the USA

 Prosciutto di Parma is a DOP product – Denominazione di Origine Protetta = Protected Origin Denomination.

-In the USA, prosciutto di Parma is sold in many grocery stores and supermarkets.
+Prosciutto di Parma is sold in many grocery stores and supermarkets in the USA.
 It’s also available online for delivery everywhere in North America.

 The branding guarantees that the prosciutto is the real one.
 It’s illegal worldwide to make and sell a product with the same name if not the original one.